microsoft/BotFramework-WebChat/samples/19.a.single-sign-on/README.md

 ## Clone the code

-To play around the code of this demo, you will need to clone the code and run locally.
+To host this demo, you will need to clone the code and run locally.

 1. Clone this repository
 1. Create two files for environment variables, `/bot/.env` and `/rest-api/.env`